teambit/bit/docs/workspace.md

 ### Components

-This folder contains all the components (and their dependecies) that you have defined as dependecies for your project in the project's `bit.json` file.
+This folder contains all the components (and their dependencies) that you have defined as dependencies for your project in the project's `bit.json` file.

 It's important to understand that all the contents of this folder is managed by Bit, and should not be changed by you.
-If you require to modify an implementation, you can do so by issue the `bit modify` command, which will set the component to be in edit mode, and accesible in the `inline_components` directory.
+If you require to modify an implementation, you can do so by issue the `bit modify` command, which will set the component to be in edit mode, and accessible in the `inline_components` directory.

 If you plan to package your project in another package manager, make sure to source (package) the `components` folder alongside your project, so all of the code components required by your code, will be downloaded with your package.